paradoxicalsphere/Cardano-Improvement-Proposals/constitution/AIConstitution.md

   <p>Others may conclude that the idea of implementing script-based DReps should consequently be removed from the Constitution to encourage fostering and celebrating a deeper, more robust understanding and awareness of the governance process between people engaged in relationship in the Cardano ecosystem... or, perhaps simply to follow the implicit suggestion of the chatbot.</p>

-  <p>Decentralization and healthy organizational function are not equivalent.
+  <p>Decentralization and healthy organizational function are not synonymous.
 Considering incentives and outcomes, how important to Cardano is people understanding how to protect their rights?</p>

   <p>—<a href="https://change.paradoxicalsphere.com">paradoxicalsphere</a> (September 2024)</p>
 </blockquote>